 Shuler, Robert P.

-The Prohibition Party candidate who received the highest vote of any prohibition candidate in any election in U.S. history was Rev. Robert P. Shuler.
+The Prohibition Party candidate who received the highest vote in any election in U.S. history was Rev. Robert P. Shuler.
 Learn why his nickname of ‘Fightin’ Bob Shuler‘ was so well-deserved.

 Stewart, Gideon T.

 Gideon T. Stewart was a major force in the early temperance movement.
 He was one of the founders of the Prohibition Party.
 He then became its candidate for many offices.
 That included the vice-president of the U.S.

 Cora F. Stoddard was an important temperance and prohibition leader who headed the Scientific Temperance Federation.
 She developed its innovative “Education on Wheels” project.
 It took temperance education directly to people at their homes and farms.
 Learn the big secret behind the organization headed by Cora Stoddard.